 Indiana’s efforts to restore the bald eagle began in 1985.
 Seventy three young bald eagles were reintroduced at Lake Monroe in the span of four years.
 These eagles formed a core population in south-central Indiana that has grown significantly since then.
 The first successful bald eagle nest in Indiana was documented in 1991.
 By 2004, the federal recovery goal for Indiana for five nesting pairs was achieved.
 Today, one hundred pairs have been documented.
 This robust trend upward gave us good reason to remove the bald eagle from the state’s endangered species list in 2007 which was encouraged by its removal from the federal endangered species list a year prior.

 Though the bald eagle will remain a species of special concern - meaning monitoring and management will continue, though at a lesser degree - the removal of the iconic bird from our endangered species list is a great victory for all Hoosiers.
 A big thanks is in order for the hard work DNR and its partners did to have the bald eagle back nesting and raising its young along Indiana lakes, rivers and waterways once again.
+You can catch a glimpse of these maginificent birds up close and personal when you explore or volunteer at one of our Southern Indiana preserves.
+Contact our Brown County Hills office for opportunities.
+A few other popular preserves for Bald Eagles are Mossy Point, Beanblossom Bottoms, and Black Rock Barrens.

 5 things you may not know about me